BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/globals.md

 ## type()
 ``type(value)``
-It returns the type of the given argument.
+It returns the data type of the given argument.

 === "Example Code:"
 	```lua